Faubourg Livaudais

-Faubourg Livaudais is a name for a neighborhood in Central New Orleans that some people have re-adopted based upon the name of a former plantation that was in the area.
-The neighborhood is largely residential, and contains mostly modest sized homes.
+The Faubourg Livaudais is a name of a neighborhood in central New Orleans.
+The neighborhood is largely residential and contains mostly modest sized homes.

 History

-Faubourg Livaudais was a plantation long before it was a neighborhood located Uptown New Orleans in Louisiana.
+The Faubourg Livaudais was a historical plantation located in Uptown New Orleans in Louisiana.
 The wife of Jacques Francois Enoul de Livaudais, Marie Celeste Marigny, sold her plantation to a syndicate of American businessmen.
-When the property was subdivided by the surveyor of Jefferson Parish, Faubourg Livaudais was the name given to this neighborhood, founded in 1832.
-In the 1800s, many of the neighborhoods in the Jefferson Parish area were given the first name Faubourg.
-Faubourgs were sometimes named after the plantations owner’s last name.
+When the property was subdivided by the surveyor of Jefferson Parish, the Faubourg Livaudais was the name given to the neighborhood, founded in 1832.
+In the 19th century, many of the neighborhoods in the Jefferson Parish area were termed "faubourgs," a French word that was at the time roughly analogous to the modern concept of a suburb.
+These faubourgs were sometimes named after the plantations owner’s last name.

-Much of what has changed are the surroundings with new developments that have evolved over hundreds of years.
-When this neighborhood was first founded it was majority Americans, as opposed to French, Spanish or Creole.
+When the neighborhood was first founded it was majority Americans, as opposed to French, Spanish or Creole.
 Caucasians took up most of the neighborhood but that gradually changed over the years.
-African Americans took up a large amount of the population and make up the majority now.
-Many people from different cultures and backgrounds stay in this area and live in a historical home.
+African Americans took up a large amount of the population and currently make up the majority of the inhabitants.
+Many people from different cultures and backgrounds stay in the area and live in a historical home.

-The neighborhood boundaries are located from St. Charles to Simon Bolivar and Jackson to Washington.
-Faubourg Liviaudias is historical for its cemetery and churches.
-According to the Faubourg Livaudais Facebook page, First Street Peck Wesley United Methodist on Dryades St. has been running for over 180 years.
-The neighborhood members care a lot about one another and make sure they are there when someone needs it.
-There are free health screenings and other information given out to members of the community via email, Facebook, and newsletters.
-Members of the community try to keep the area clean and preserve it as best they can, after all this is an historical location.
-Volunteers pick up trash, clean up houses, etc. Since Hurricane Katrina, there has been significant activity in the neighborhood restoring houses and building new homes on vacant lots.